bregman-arie/devops-exercises/topics/kubernetes/README.md

 <summary>True or False?
 By default there is no communication between two Pods in two different namespaces</summary><br><b>

 False.
 By default two Pods in two different namespaces are able to communicate with each other.

+Try it for yourself:

+kubectl run test-prod -n prod --image ubuntu -- sleep 2000000000 kubectl run test-dev -n dev --image ubuntu -- sleep 2000000000

+`k describe po test-prod -n prod` to get the IP of test-prod Pod.

+Access dev Pod: `kubectl exec --stdin --tty test-dev -n dev -- /bin/bash`

+And ping the IP of test-prod Pod you get earlier.You'll see that there is communication between the two pods, in two separate namespaces.

 </b></details>